abentley1110/NCL-CFSR/README.md

 # NCL-CFSR
-Purpose: Plot atmospheric variables from the NCEP CFSR dataset using NCL.
+Purpose: Plot atmospheric variables from the NCEP CFSR dataset using NCL

+Code created by Alicia M. Bentley while attending the University at Albany, SUNY.

 See the NCL webpage for help with plotting resources: https://www.ncl.ucar.edu/Document/Graphics/Resources/